 After meeting with local beef farmers, we had the pleasure of dining and cooking with Peter Chapman, Regional Chef at Cameron Mitchell restaurants.
 In about a 36 hour window, we tried beef in about 10 different forms, some familiar and some not so familiar.
 We had roasts and ribeyes, meatballs and carpaccio, hangar steak and shepherd’s pie.
 Everything was carefully made and artfully plated.
 You might think in a line up this exquisite the humble burger couldn’t stand up, but you’d be wrong.
 Even amidst a sea of lovely and delectable beef dishes, the simple burger held it’s own, enticing all of us with it’s rich flavor and dribble-down-the-chin-juiciness.

 I like to use a mixture of carrots, daikon radish, and cucumber for these burgers, but you can omit the cucumber if you prefer.
-I was able to find daikon at my local Kroger, but if you have trouble finding it, I think you could substitute red radishes with good results!
+Daikon is more traditional (and was available at my local Kroger), but feel free to substitute red radishes if you prefer.

-The quick pickled vegetables stay good for a few days, and make enough for 6 (heavily loaded) sandwich.
+The quick pickled carrots stay good for a few days (although they will stink to high heavens).
+The recipe makes enough for 6 (heavily loaded) sandwiches.
 If you need less, I recommend halving the recipe.